Efficiency of Self-Adjusting Heaps: Introduction

 To completely answer our question, we analyze two more-recently invented self-adjusting heaps, \emph{smooth heaps} and \emph{slim heaps}.
 Smooth heaps were invented by Kozma and Saranurak~\cite{KS19} as one result of their study of a duality between heaps and binary search trees (BST's), in which they showed that an execution of a sequence of operations on a binary search tree corresponds to a dual execution of a related sequence of heap operations, with the two sequences taking the same time to within a constant factor.
 This duality maps the \emph{greedy} BST algorithm to the smooth heap.
 The greedy BST algorithm has many if not all of the properties of the splay algorithm~\cite{DHIKP09,Fox11,Luc88,mehlhorn2015greedy,Mun00}, but unlike splay it is not practical to implement.
 On the other hand, smooth heaps are simple, as we shall see.
 Some results about the greedy BST algorithm transfer to smooth heaps through the duality, but the correspondence is limited to the \emph{sorting mode}, in which the heap operations are a sequence of insertions followed by a sequence of delete-mins.

 The slim heap, a close variant of the smooth heap, was introduced by Hartmann, Kozma, Sinnamon, and Tarjan~\cite{HKST21}.
-They extended smooth heaps and slim heaps to support the entire repertoire of heap operations, and they did a direct analysis of both data structures, obtaining amortized bounds of $\OO(\log n)$ for delete-min and decrease-key and $\OO(1)$ for the other heap operations.
-They also showed that Elmasry's mechanism can be used in both data structures to reduce the amortized time for decrease-key to $\OO(\log\log n)$.
+They extended smooth heaps and slim heaps to support the entire repertoire of heap operations, and they did a direct analysis of both data structures, obtaining amortized bounds of $\OO(\lg n)$ for delete-min and decrease-key and $\OO(1)$ for the other heap operations.
+They also showed that Elmasry's mechanism can be used in both data structures to reduce the amortized time for decrease-key to $\OO(\lg\lg n)$.
 Like pairing heaps, the implementations that use Elmasry's idea are not subject to Iacono and {\"O}zkan's lower bound.

-We shall show that both slim heaps and smooth heaps without the Elmasry mechanism answer our question in the affirmative: both take $\OO(\log n)$ time per delete-min, $\OO(\log\log n)$ time per decrease-key, and $\OO(1)$ time for each other heap operation.
-These data structures are subject to Iacono and {\"O}zkan's lower bound, and are the first data structures in their model to match their bound.
+We show that both slim heaps and smooth heaps without the Elmasry mechanism answer our question in the affirmative: Both take $\OO(\lg n)$ time per delete-min, $\OO(\lg\lg n)$ time per decrease-key, and $\OO(1)$ time for each other heap operation.
+These data structures are subject to Iacono and {\"O}zkan's lower bound, and are the first data structures in their model to match their lower bounds for all operations.

 Our analytical tools are interesting in their own right.
 We adapt and extend an idea of Iacono~\cite{IaconoPairing} that allows us to reduce the amortized time per insert and meld to $\OO(1)$.
-More significantly, we use a potential function based on one of Pettie~\cite{PettiePairing} but modified to grow much more slowly.
+More significantly, we use a potential function based on one used in Pettie's analysis of pairing heaps~\cite{PettiePairing}, but modified to grow much more slowly.
 The use of this potential function in a novel analysis allows us to significantly reduce the amortized time bound for decrease-key.

 Table~\ref{Ta:known-bounds} contains a summary of known bounds for pairing heaps, multipass pairing heaps, slim heaps, and smooth heaps, including our new results.